panpansuannai/archpm/README.md

 # archpm
-A stupid GUI package management for Arch Linux
+A stupid GUI package manager for Arch Linux